brandlewco/blumberg-law/content/pages/blog/how-to-file-for-divorce-in-arizona.md

   url: /images/gavel-placeholder.jpg
   altText: Post image
 bottomSections: []
-metaDescription: "Divorce or dissolution of marriage is the process necessary to legally end a marriage.\_Divorce\_proceedings may take into account how assets, property and debt may be split, as well as how the custody of children will be handled."
+metaDescription: >-
+  Are you considering filing for divorce in Arizona?
+Here is everything you need to know about the process and what to expect.
 socialImage: null
 author: content/data/team/person-qkxt493m4.json
 ---